hilaryp/PNC_tools/README.md

 ## plt2csv.py

-This script takes a plotnik file (.plt or .pll) created by FAVE-extract and converts it to a .csv file.
+This script takes a Plotnik file (.plt or .pll) created by FAVE-extract and converts it to a .csv file.
 All plotnik codes are translated into more user-friendly labels.

 ### Usage